Cecil County COVID-19 closings, cancellations and vital information

 Businesses

-Pizza Boy in the Rising Sun Towne Center is reopening Wednesday.
+Pizza Boy in the Rising Sun Towne Center has re-opened.
 The restaurant closed March 22.
 While other eateries made the move to pick up and delivery, owner Vince Sestito told his Facebook followers he did not want to take the gamble.

 "We are not taking any chances of contracting or passing the virus to our customers or our family members.
 Many of us have small children at home and don’t want to take the risk," the post read hours before the closing.
 He said at that time it would last at least two weeks.